- Things to Know

 - Blood thinners

-Some of the drugs used to treat this condition have more than one effect on the heart, for example, sotalol (Betapace+654) can affect both rate of the heart and heart rhythm.
+Some of the drugs used to treat this condition have more than one effect on the heart, for example, sotalol (Betapace+654) can affect both rates of heart and heart rhythm.

 List of drugs that slow the heart rate

-Beta-blockers is a class of drugs that prevent stimulation of the beta-adrenergic receptors responsible for increased cardiac action (contractions or pulse rate).
+Beta-blockers are a class of drugs that prevent stimulation of the beta-adrenergic receptors responsible for increased cardiac action (contractions or pulse rate).
 For example, epinephrine receptors can be blocked.

-Examples of beta-blockers that may be used treat AFib include:
+Examples of beta-blockers that may be used to treat AFib include:

 - metoprolol (Lopressor)

 - labetalol (Trandate), short-acting, 3-6 hours

 - penbutolol (Kerlone)

 - bisoprolol (Zebeta)